TomKingori/log-analyzer/README.md

 - Suspicious IPs (if any) with multiple failed login attempts.
 - Admin account access attempts, including timestamps and IP addresses.

-Additionally, a plot of admin access attempts will be generated
+Additionally, a plot of admin access attempts will be generated.